All Episodes

 No, again, that's for a treaty.

-We'll love having you on.
+We love having you on.

-Thank you, Ann.
+Thank you, Anne.

-And uh these are interesting times, aren't they?
+And these are interesting times, aren't they?

-In Trump we try.
+In Trump, we trust.

 Yes, ma'am.

-All right, thank you, Ann Coulter.
+Thank you, Ann Coulter.

-When we come back, News Roundup, information overload.
+When we come back, News Roundup Information Overload.

-Sean, we got little Chucky Schumer, uh, of course, crybaby Schumer, and uh he's out there attacking the president, trying to sound like a tough guy.
+And he's out there attacking the president, trying to sound like a tough guy.

-Mr. Uh Mr. Filibuster himself, Mr. Obstructionist himself, listen to this.
+Mr. Filibuster himself, Mr. Obstructionist himself, listen to this.

 When Donald Trump campaigned, one of the main issues he campaigned on was that China takes us out to lunch, stealing millions of American jobs, trillions of American dollars in wealth through unfair trade practices.